 On the other hand, this clause is also required to include the security deposit return conditions.
 Keep in mind that "Surrender of Premises" is not the same thing as an "Abandonment Act," which is when the tenant surrenders the property without mutual consent.

-You might or might not allow your tenant to have a pet on your unit.
+Property owners might or might not allow tenants to have a pet on their unit in exchange for a pet deposit or a small increase to the rent.
 Some landlords don't like letting their tenants keep a pet on the property because it can sometimes involve additional damages.

 If you choose to allow a pet to stay on your premises, you can charge an additional pet fee each month.
 This fee is intended to cover any required damages that the property may suffer.
 If the tenant fails to pay that additional rental fee, you can legally ask them to move the pet out of your property.
 You can also choose to limit the pet amount to one small animal.